dentarg/auth0-blog/_posts/2017-05-23-sms-passwordless-authentication.markdown

 * Authentication with a magic link via email
 * Authentication with a onetime code via e-mail
-* Authentication with Fingerprint
+* Authentication with fingerprint.
+Auth0 supports [TouchID](https://auth0.com/docs/libraries/lock-ios/v1/touchid-authentication)

 Check out this [excellent article](https://auth0.com/blog/how-passwordless-authentication-works/) to have an in-depth understanding of how these other forms of passwordless authentication work!

 ## Aside: Phone Number / SMS Passwordless Authentication with Auth0

-With Auth0, sms passwordless authentication otherwise known as phone number authentication is dead simple to implement.
+With Auth0, SMS passwordless authentication otherwise known as phone number authentication is dead simple to implement.
 There are diagrams earlier in this post that already show the SMS passwordless authentication flow using Auth0.
 The Passwordless API is an efficient [API implementation](https://auth0.com/docs/api/authentication#passwordless) of passwordless authentication.

 We'll build an application that allows you login via your mobile phone number.
 Let's get started.

-Create an `index.html` file in your directory add this piece of code to it:
+Create an `index.html` file in your directory and add this piece of code to it:

 {% highlight html %}
 {% raw %}